alramdein/restful-api-nodejs-mongodb/README.md

 by inputting `username` and `password` in the `body request`.

 After that, you will get `Access Token` from the response.
-Use it to accessing all the endpoint by set `Access-Token` in the `request header`.
+Use it to access all the endpoint by set `Access-Token` in the `request header`.

 ```bash